mmbman/Katagiri/jewel-mirror-awareness.md

 #### Text:

 > Because there is the base, (there are)
-> Jewel pedestals, fine clothing;
+> jewel pedestals, fine clothing;

 #### Commentary:

 This stanza refers to the Lotus Sutra.
 In it there appears the story of the son of a nobleman who had left home and been reduced to beggary for many years.
 Fifty years.

 One day, by chance, he came to his own home and begged for food.
 His father immediately recognized his son and tried to give him jewels and fine clothing; but the son was confused, because he had been a beggar for so many years and didn’t recognize his own father.
 So the son ran away.

 The father sent servants after him, and after they had fetched him the father offered the son the lowest task in the household: cleaning the toilets.
 After several years the son became used to working in the household, accustomed to living with the master of the house and all the servants.
 The father noticed this, and one day he had a big public party and announced to the world that this was his son.
 The son was now able to accept this, and took over the position and the jewels and clothes he had run away from before.